 As an Amazon Associate, WorkshopCalc earns from qualifying purchases.

 BTU stands for British Thermal Unit, a measure of heat energy.
 One BTU is the amount of heat needed to raise the temperature of one pound of water by one degree Fahrenheit.
 For heating purposes, BTU ratings indicate how much heat a unit can produce per hour.
-Understanding the math behind BTU calculations helps you verify whether a heater recommendation matches your actual needs.
+Use this garage heater BTU calculator and the reference table below to determine the right heater size for your space.

 The basic formula for calculating required BTUs is: Cubic Feet multiplied by Temperature Rise multiplied by an Insulation Factor, divided by a time constant.
 For a quick estimate, multiply your square footage by ceiling height to get cubic feet.
 Then multiply by the temperature difference between outside and your desired inside temperature.
 Finally, apply a multiplier based on insulation quality: use 1.0 for excellent insulation, 1.5 for basic insulation, and 2.0 or higher for poor or no insulation.